If you are experiencing a medical emergency please dial 911 immediately

-Pessaries come in a variety of shapes and sizes.
+Pessaries come in different shapes and sizes.
 They may be made of rubber, plastic, or silicone-based material.

 A pessary is tucked into your vagina.
-Your pessary will be carefully fitted in your health professional's office.
+Your pessary will be carefully fitted at your doctor's office.
 You may need to experiment with different kinds of pessaries to find one that holds your pelvic organs in position without causing discomfort.

-Your health professional will teach you how to remove, clean, and reinsert the pessary on a regular schedule.
-The cleaning schedule is determined by the type of pelvic organ prolapse and the specific brand of pessary.
+Your doctor will teach you how to remove, clean, and reinsert the pessary on a regular schedule.
+The cleaning schedule is determined by the type of pelvic organ prolapse and the brand of pessary.

 Author: Healthwise Staff

 Medical Review: Sarah Marshall, MD - Family Medicine & Femi Olatunbosun, MB, FRCSC - Obstetrics and Gynecology

 © 1995-2013 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.